slashtechno/wyzely-detect/README.md

 ## Usage
 ### Installation
-1. Clone this repo with `git clone https://github.com/slashtechno/wyze-face-recognition.git`  <!-- This URL should be changed once the repo is renamed -->
+1. Clone this repo with `git clone https://github.com/slashtechno/wyzely-detect`
 2. `cd` into the cloned repository
 3. Then, either install with [Poetry](https://python-poetry.org/) or run with Docker